huynhloc04/LVTN/Vision_WS/README.md

-# **This implementation is for grape detection using Deep Learning method: YOLOv5s and optimizes post-training model by TensorRT**
+# **This implementation is an instruction for grape detection using Deep Learning method: YOLOv5s and optimizes post-training model by TensorRT**

 ## **Why YOLOv5s**